tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 longer than ESNIKeys.padded_length, the client MUST NOT use the "encrypted_server_name" extension.

-The EncryptedSNI.encrypted_sni value is then computed using the usual TLS 1.3 AEAD:
+The clientEncryptedSNI.encrypted_sni value is then computed using the usual TLS 1.3 AEAD:

 ~~~~